node-dmr/dmr-source/README.md

 ## What`s dmr-source

-dmr-source is source modules of dmr framework.
+Dmr-source is source modules of dmr framework.
 The source is the abstraction of the DMR framework input. dmr-source will support different kinds of storage such as local file / remote (http / ftp) / hadoop / ssh2...